andreidg31/Stories/README.md

 A small stories application

 Add your own mongo server in the config file in server.
-To run start both parts by going into client and server and run
+To run start both parts by going into client and server and write

 npm start